Jakob-PB/cra-template-typescript-extended/README.md

 <details>
   <summary>Why am I doing this manually?</summary>
   Because of the limiting nature of a non-ejected create-react-app project you are forced to have a Git repo initialized for you.
 This interacts poorly with pre-existing husky and lint-staged configs, and will hang the create-react-app process when creating a new project.
 There is unfortunately no great way I have found to automatically get around this issue without being hacky.
 </details>

 ## Tools Added to the TypeScript Template

+- [Sass](https://sass-lang.com/) - A CSS preprocessor that acts as a superset of CSS.
 - [Prettier](https://prettier.io/) - Automatically format project files (html, css, scss, sass, js, jsx, ts, tsx, json, md)
 - [ESLint](https://eslint.org/) - Lint TypeScript and JavaScript code
 - [stylelint](https://stylelint.io/) - Lint CSS and its extension languages